-For those interested, you can purchase hardcover or paperback versions of the final book.
-As with some of the other items we sell online, we’re donating the proceeds: profits will be given to Donors Choose to buy books for students, which seemed apt given the nature of the project.
-We just finished our first month of sales, and we’re looking forward to spending the $600 in profits on Donors Choose projects.
+For those interested, you can purchase a hardcover version of the final book.
+As with some of the other items we sell online, we're donating the proceeds.
+Our first round of profits were given to Donors Choose to buy books for students, which seemed apt given the nature of the project.

 The making of Frankenfont

 The technical side of Frankenfont came about because of a fascination with the way that PDF files contain incomplete versions of fonts.
 When a piece of software (Acrobat Distiller, or the PDF driver, or the Mac OS printing system, etc.) creates a PDF, shape data of high enough quality to reproduce the original document is embedded.
 However, only the necessary characters (and little of the font's “metrics” that are used for proper typographic layout) are included in the PDF.
 This is what prevents others from extracting the fonts to be used for practical purposes.